FAQs

 Professional Associations and Email Lists

 Both College Media Association and the Journalism Education Association operate very active email listservs that can provide wonderful information and peer support to student media advisers.
+The National Scholastic Press Association, the Associated Collegiate Press and Quill & Scroll provide excellent education, training and recognition programs for members.
 The Columbia Scholastic Press Association also has useful information for high school media advisers on its website.

-Articles and studies that demonstrate independent student media is an integral part of a vibrant and effective education system.
+These articles and studies are just a handful that demonstrate independent student media is an integral part of a vibrant and effective education system: